-Though low-code / no-code platforms provide a faster and more cost-effective application build opportunity, they do come with a few limitations:
+Though low code / no code platforms provide a faster and more cost-effective application build opportunity, they do come with a few limitations:

-- Some critical UX requirements might need advanced enhancement, requiring coding by skilled professionals
+- Some critical UX requirements might need advanced enhancement requiring coding by skilled professionals

-- Limited native features in the apps when compared to iOS-/ Android-native apps
+- Limited native features in the apps when compared to iOS / Android native apps.

 SAP Tools for Low-Code/No-Code Developments

-- SAP Mobile Development Kit (SAP MDK) – It is a powerful mobile application development platform based on metadata and native script.
-It was the only low-code/no-code mobile application development platform from SAP.
+- SAP MDK – a powerful mobile app development platform based on metadata and native script.
+It was the only Low Code / No Code mobile application development platform from SAP.

-SAP’s recent acquisition of Appgyver adds one more highly efficient low-code / no-code mobile app development tool to their offerings.
-Replacing SAP MDK provides far greater flexibility.
-The advanced editor of Appgyver enables developers to build highly efficient hybrid mobile apps quickly for both Android and iOS.
+SAP’s recent acquisition of Appgyver adds one more highly efficient low code / no code mobile app development tool to their offerings.
+Replacing SAP Mobile Development Kit (SAP MDK), it provides far greater flexibility.
+The advanced editor of Appgyver enables developers to build highly efficient hybrid mobile apps very quickly for both Android and iOS.